 The Triad Starfest, *Tri*Star* for short, is a gathering of astronomers of all types, from novice to professional, for a full day of presentations, displays, and observing.
 The event allows astronomy enthusiasts to share ideas, learn about a range of astronomical topics, get together with old friends, and make new ones.
 The event will draw astronomers from North Carolina and surrounding states.

-*Tri*Star* 2015 was held on Saturday, 7 March 2015, beginning at 8:30 a.m. in the Percy H. Sears Applied Technologies Center on the campus of Guilford Technical Community College in Jamestown, NC.
-NOTE – the next edition of *Tri*Star* will be held on 4-5 March 2016.
-Watch for updates in late 2015.
+*Tri*Star* 2016 will be held on Saturday, 5 March, beginning at 8:30 a.m. in the Percy H. Sears Applied Technologies Center on the campus of Guilford Technical Community College in Jamestown, NC.

 In addition to Saturday’s agenda, *Tri*Star* usually features a special Friday evening presentation held in the Auditorium of the Sears Building (the same location as Saturday’s activities), at 7:00 p.m., with Cline Observatory open for observing after the talk, weather permitting.
-This year’s featured speaker is Dr. Tom Brown of the Space Telescope Science Institute.
+This year’s featured speaker is Dr. Patrick Miller of Hardin-Simmons University.
+Dr. Miller directs the International Asteroid Search Collaboration.
+He comes to GTCC through the Harlow Shapley Visiting Lectureship Program of the American Astronomical Society.

 Best of all, there is no registration fee – this event is free and open to anyone with an interest in astronomy!